 In 1682, Penn left England, seeking to help build the city he planned for on paper.
 He was an instrumental figure in implementing his theoretical policy ideas.
 Penn combined both idealism, bordering on utopianism, but also practical realism.
 Where necessary he sought a practical solution, whilst still trying to retaining his belief in liberal government.

-Penn implement a more liberal justice system.
-Capital punishment was only implemented for two crimes of murder and treason (there were 200 capital offenses in England).
+Penn implemented a more liberal justice system.
+Capital punishment was only implemented for two crimes of murder and treason (there were 200 capital offences in England).
 He also sought to make prisons progressive places of rehabilitation rather than places of punishment.
 Quakers were also leading figures in the treatment of mental illness, decriminalising it.
-Through the widespread provision of education, Pennsylvannia blossomed as a centre of commerce and science.
-Penn also implemented strict ‘puritanical’ laws on ‘immoral activities’ banning cock fighting, gambling, and setting laws on drunkenness, swearing and lying.
+Through the widespread provision of education, Pennsylvania blossomed as a centre of commerce and science.
+Penn also implemented strict ‘puritanical’ laws on ‘immoral activities’ banning cockfighting, gambling, and setting laws on drunkenness, swearing and lying.

 Accord with native Indians